-AGM vs. other lead-acid batteries
+AGM vs. standard batteries

-The biggest difference between AGM batteries and other lead-acid batteries is the level of maintenance they require.
+The biggest difference between AGM batteries and standard lead-acid batteries is the level of maintenance they require.
 AGM batteries are completely sealed, and you’ll never have to check water levels or deal with expelled gas like you would in a traditional flooded lead-acid battery product.
 This makes AGM batteries generally a safer lead-acid option, as you can set them and never touch them again (until you need a replacement).

-If you’re curious how lead-acid batteries generally compare to lithium-ion options, you can check out our lead-acid vs. lithium ion batteries overview.
+If you’re curious how standard lead-acid batteries generally compare to lithium-ion options, you can check out our lead-acid vs. lithium ion batteries overview.

 Can you pair AGM batteries with solar panels?